tfluhr/test-project/docs/chapters/desktop-workflow.md

 This command will run a script that will use Pandoc to convert the `.docx` or `.odt` files in the `source/preprocess/` folder to Markdown files that will be saved in the `source/chapters/` folder.

-You can now edit any of these files using your text editor.
+You can now edit any of these files using your text editor (VS Code).

 ### Editing Chapter Files